yanzhang01/TestShiny/Beta_version/README.md

 ### Database and Search Tools:

-- **Pseudogene-Gene-Role Table** - Displays manually curated (based on compter generated results) pseudogene-coding gene regulation pairs, supports keyword search in the fly.
+- **Pseudogene-Gene-Role Table** - Displays manually curated (based on computer generated results) pseudogene-coding gene regulation pairs, supports keyword search in the fly.

   Note: The keywords in **_Coding Gene Name_** starting with a * are not genes, but other associated risk, such as Gastric cancer (GC) risk.
 - **All Papers** - Displays manually curated (based on computer generated results) pseudogene-coding gene regulation pairs, provides text from publications as a reference, supports keyword search in the fly.